 Through our own organisation and supply chain we source raw materials, components, and services to produce Novo Nordisk products in diabetes care and other serious chronic diseases.
-Novo Nordisk's products are manufactured and assembled in more than 30 countries, with some 450 first-tier production suppliers.
-Novo Nordisk's supply chain also includes extensive and global supply chains for other goods, materials and services that support our business activities, with more than 60,000 first-tier suppliers supporting all our other activities.
+Novo Nordisk's products are manufactured and assembled in more than 30 countries, with some 450 first-tier suppliers.
+Novo Nordisk's global supply chain also includes more than 60,000 first tier indirect suppliers that provide goods, services, transportation, products and services that support our business activities.